mahuntington/panpsychism/unit_03/w08d02/morning_exercise/README.md

 ![Trello Example](trello_example.png)

+Each column is referred to as a "list" and inside the list sit "cards".
+Each of these cards is meant to contain information to create one feature of your application.
+Only one person may take ownership of a card AND only one card should be claimed at a time.
+Depending how you decide to do this with your team, each card may also represent a branch in Github (this is how it works in Jira).

 ## Activity

 You will be paird up and will need to do the following to set up a Trello board that you can use for a pretend application: